Wednesday, July 25, 2012

 Time to explore Cadiz on the way back!
 Next stop Barbate, or so we thought!
 Poor WJ3 bounced into the wind all the way out of the bay, dodging hazards aplenty round the famous Castillo de San Sebastian.
 Now is the time folks, to re-read your stories of the famous Admiral Lord Nelson!
 We are most certainly in his famous battlegrounds.

 Grumpy wind gods seemed to follow us south along the coast until at last, our Cap’n could set a decent sail.
 And so it was for some several hours.
-We were lulled into a false sense of hope and as we neared Barbate decided to join a couple of other yachts who were clearly making a run through the Gibraltar Straits.
+We were lulled into a false sense of hope and as we neared Barbate decided to join a couple of other yachts who were clearly making a run through the Gibraltar Strait.
 Bye bye Barbate…

 Somehow we missed the bit in the Pilot that said Tarifa has 30-40kt winds 300 days of the year.
 We could see a clear wind line ahead in the distance toward Tarifa.
 Not only that, it was blowing east and the tide was running west.
 Sigh!
 We’re in for a rough ride.
 No turning back!
 We closed in to Tarifa’s point, still hurtling along at 7kts, and then were dragged on 2½kts more of current, through into the MED!!
 Yessssss!